Diamond Offshore Drilling (DO) Q2 2017 Results - Earnings Call Transcript

 But as it relates to moving forward, we're in no rush to transact.
 One of the basic principles of value creation is knowing the true value of an asset and being prepared to take action when the time is right, and we don't think we're at that point right now.
 So, all the levers remain open to us.
 We continually review opportunities, whether it's consolidation, whether it's picking up assets that are available in the market or indeed taking innovation to a new level and moving forward with the Floating Factory.

-We're not worried to any one of those three.
+We're not wedded to any one of those three.
 But as we move through the cycle and we look at stakeholder returns, then we will act when we feel that the moment is right.
 But right now, James, we're still in a holding pattern, so to speak.

 James West - Evercore Group LLC

 Okay, got it.
-And with respect to the Floating Factory design, I mean, I know there were some additional innovation under way when you and I visited the facilities in Holland.
+And with respect to the Floating Factory design, I mean, I know there was some additional innovation underway when you and I visited the facilities in Holland.
 Has that innovation taken place?
-Do you have a – is there an actionable rig design or rig design that you could take action on today that has all the full capabilities that Diamond Offshore or really your customer would want, if you were rolling (24:47)?
+Do you have a – is there an actionable rig design, or rig design that you could take action on today, that has all the full capabilities that Diamond Offshore or really your customer would want, if you were rolling (24:47)?

 Marc Edwards - Diamond Offshore Drilling, Inc.

-So, as I mentioned, we're not particularly whetted to the Floating Factory strategy, but nevertheless, as we developed the option over the course of the past two years, we are now at a stage where we have a final design in place that includes the hull, that includes the drilling package and the ancillary stuff that goes around it.
+So, as I mentioned, we're not particularly wedded to the Floating Factory strategy, but nevertheless, as we developed the option over the course of the past two years, we are now at a stage where we have a final design in place that includes the hull, that includes the drilling package and the ancillary stuff that goes around it.
 So effectively, conceptually, it's moved from concept to existing on paper.

-So as we look at the cycle and how it progresses, we are effectively in a position that we're very comfortable with, but, James, just to reiterate once more, it's all about the efficient use of forward capital, stakeholder returns, shareholder returns, and looking at all the options that are on the table.
+So, as we look at the cycle and how it progresses, we are effectively in a position that we're very comfortable with, but, James, just to reiterate once more, it's all about the efficient use of forward capital, stakeholder returns, shareholder returns, and looking at all the options that are on the table.

-Traditionally, we've been very conservative with our capital in the past and that's not going to change.
-We're just going to look at opportunities moving forward and make sure that when we pull the trigger that we're very comfortable about how we see the cycle playing out.
+Traditionally, we've been very conservative with our capital in the past, and that's not going to change.
+We're just going to look at opportunities moving forward and make sure that, when we pull the trigger, that we're very comfortable about how we see the cycle playing out.
 We've done a lot of research on that.
 And so we feel we're in a very comfortable position.
-We've got the backlog, we've got liquidity and we've got the horsepower to – when the moment is right pull what various levers we have that are available to us.
+We've got the backlog, we've got liquidity and we've got the horsepower to – when the moment is right, pull what various levers we have that are available to us.

 So, no specific plans at this moment in time.
 It's just that we are watching the market.
 We are watching what will inevitably be a recovery in our space.
 We have no doubt about that.
 And like I say, with respect to our focus here as a management team, it's all about the future allocation of capital and maximizing shareholder returns and efficiency from that.